skggm/skggm/_pages/skggm-writeup.md

 </small></i></center>
 </div>
 <br>
 An example is shown in Figure 7.
 The `QuicGraphLassoEBIC` estimates are much sparser than `QuicGraphLassoCV` estimates, and often contain a subset of the true precision support.
 In this small dimensional example, BIC (gamma = 0) performed best as EBIC with gamma = 0.1 selected only the diagonal coefficients.
-As the dimension of the samples `n_features` grows, BIC will produce a less-sparse result and thus an increasing gamma parameter serves to obtain sparser solutions.
+As the dimension of the samples `n_features` grows, BIC will select a less-sparse result and thus an increasing gamma parameter serves to obtain sparser solutions.

 ## Randomized model averaging